Tissue (biology): Muscle tissue

 Muscle cells (myocytes) form the active contractile tissue of the body.
-Muscle tissue functions to produce force and cause motion, either locomotion or movement within internal organs.
+Muscle tissue functions to produce force and causes locomotion, movement within internal organs, and other types of motion.
 Muscle is formed of contractile filaments and is separated into three main types; smooth muscle, skeletal muscle and cardiac muscle.
 Smooth muscle has no striations when examined microscopically.
 It contracts slowly but maintains contractibility over a wide range of stretch lengths.
 It is found in such organs as sea anemone tentacles and the body wall of sea cucumbers.
 Skeletal muscle contracts rapidly but has a limited range of extension.
 It is found in the movement of appendages and jaws.
 Obliquely striated muscle is intermediate between the other two.
 The filaments are staggered and this is the type of muscle found in earthworms that can extend slowly or make rapid contractions.
 In higher animals striated muscles occur in bundles attached to bone to provide movement and are often arranged in antagonistic sets.
 Smooth muscle is found in the walls of the uterus, bladder, intestines, stomach, oesophagus, respiratory airways, and blood vessels.
 Cardiac muscle is found only in the heart, allowing it to contract and pump blood through the body.